Robert M. Hitt III, Secretary of Commerce

 Hitt served as the director of planning and development for the Nelson Mullins Riley & Scarborough law firm in Columbia.
 In that role, Hitt was involved in bringing the BMW Manufacturing Company to the Upstate, one of the state’s largest success stories.
 He worked for 17 years at The State and The Columbia Record newspapers.
 He served as the managing editor of The Columbia Record from 1980 to 1987.
 In 1988, Hitt was named managing editor of its sister paper, The State, a position he held until 1991.

 Hitt is past chairman of the S.C.
-Manufacturers’ Alliance, vice chairman of the Public Affairs Steering Committee for the Southeast Region of the National Association of Manufacturers.
-Additionally, he has served on the executive committees of Advance SC and the Upstate Alliance and on the boards of the S.C.
-Centers of Economic Excellence, St. Francis Hospital System and Hollings Cancer Center at MUSC.
+Manufacturers’ Alliance, has served on the executive committees of Advance SC and the Upstate Alliance and on the boards of St. Francis Hospital System and Hollings Cancer Center at MUSC.

 Hitt is a native of Charleston and graduate of the University of South Carolina.
 USC recognized him as Distinguished Journalism Alumni of the Year in 2001.
 In 1987, he received the prestigious Nieman Fellowship for journalists, which allowed him to study for a year at Harvard University where he focused on management and law.

-He and his wife Gwen have two sons, Lucas and Robert Paul.
+He and his wife Gwen have two sons, Lucas, and Robert Paul and one grandson, Ben.

 George B. Patrick III, Deputy Secretary